THERE IS REST IN REPHIDIM

 22 Paul, or Apollos, or Cephas, or the world, or life, or death, or things present, or things to come; all are yours;

 23 And you are Christ’s; and Christ is God’s.

 Beloved, even though God by grace has anticipated all that you will ever need in your lifetime and has adequately provided them in Christ Jesus, yet you need to exercise faith in God to appropriate and enjoy the gracious provisions of God for you in Christ Jesus (Eph.
 2:8, Rom.
 5:2).

 Although God had stationed the rock full of water in Rephidim to meet the thirst of the children of Israel, yet Moses had to exercise faith in God by striking the rock with his rod at God’s command to release the water for the people to drink.

-Similarly, although God had planned victory for Israel over the Amalek, yet Moses had to appropriate the victory by lifting His hands to God in prayer while Joshua and the men of Israel demonstrated the victory by fighting the Amalek.
+Similarly, although God had planned victory for Israel over the Amalek, Moses had to appropriate the victory by lifting His hands to God in prayer.
+At the same time, Joshua and the men of Israel demonstrated the victory by fighting the Amalek.

 There is no lack in Christ, your Rephidim.
-Therefore, arise today to begin to appropriate, possess, experience and enjoy by faith all of God’s gracious provisions for you in and through Christ.
+Therefore, arise today to explore, appropriate, experience, and enjoy by faith all of God’s gracious provisions for you in and through Christ.

 Prayer: My Dear Heavenly Father, thank You for bringing me to my resting place in Christ.
 My Dear Holy Spirit, help me always to remember that there is no lack in Christ and teach me to appropriate through faith all of God’s gracious provisions for me in Christ, in Jesus’ name.
 Amen.